JavaScriptDude/histstat/README.md

 This version has implemented the following features:
 * Utilize  [IP2Location](https://lite.ip2location.com/database/ip-country) to add geolocation information to output
-* Add country / continent redlist/whitelist for marking output as red in console as specified ** Applicable params: --ip2ldb, --rcountry, --rcontinent, --wcountry ** All are comma separated country abbreviations.
+* Add country / continent redlist/whitelist for marking output as red in console as specified
+ * Applicable params: --ip2ldb, --rcountry, --rcontinent, --wcountry
+ * All are comma separated country abbreviations.
 Continents can be full names.
 * Specify interfaces which output will be shown for and filter out output for all other interfaces.
-** supports wildcards eg: --interfaces wls*,tun*
+ * supports wildcards eg: --interfaces wls*,tun*
-* Flush feature so output us flushed on completion of each process ** see --flush param
+* Flush feature so output us flushed on completion of each process
+ * see --flush param
-* Quite feature when outputing to file so stdout is only operational information ** see --quiet param
+* Quite feature when outputing to file so stdout is only operational information
+ * see --quiet param
 * Limit command column length in output
-** see --cmdmax param
+ * see --cmdmax param
 * Ability to filter based on Status
-** see -- sfilter param
+* * see --sfilter param
 * Ability to output to Sqlite DB
+* Ability to Filter by Local IP Address and/or Port
+ * see --fladdr param

 To use geolocating features in this version, you must get a copy of the [IP2Location](https://download.ip2location.com/lite/) LITE bin file and locate some location on your computer.
 The path must be provided in --ip2ldb param